 b) Ownership and voting power in a business.
 The low cost of membership allows for anyone to have equity in the Yenda Prods.
 In addition, membership allows a member to vote on the direction of the Yenda Prods at the AGM, and

-(iii) reinvestment by the co-op into improved assets and member services.
+c) Financial returns.
+A member is rewarded in 3 ways; (i) through dividends, (paid on current shareholding) (ii) rebates (% return based on annual dealings with the co-op) (iii) reinvestment by the co-op into improved assets and member services.
 Dividends and rebates are paid annually based on the performance of the co-op for the current financial period and at the discretion of the board.
 All members must maintain active trading with the co-op ensuring all members contribute to the success of the Yenda Prods.

-d) Community returns.
 A co-operative provides returns to other stakeholders within the community.
 This is achieved by employment of local staff, support to local education centres, charities and sporting groups.
 As a business that relies on local members for support, the Yenda Prods endeavours to source the majority of its business supplies locally.

-To become a member of the Yenda Producers Co-operative, please download and fill out this application form and then submit it in person at one of the Yenda Producers branches in Yenda, Leeton or Griffith.
+To become a member of the Yenda Producers Co-operative, please download and fill out the application form and then submit it in person at one of the Yenda Producers branches in Yenda, Leeton or Griffith.